6 Most Common TPD Claims with Examples

 3. TPD Claim for Anxiety and Depression

-Other common TPD claims include those for anxiety and depression.
-Given the impact of this type of mental health disorder on your capacity to work, it should not be surprising that depression and anxiety are common types of mental illness disability claims.
+Other common TPD claims include those for mental health conditions like anxiety and depression.
+Given the impact of these mental health disorders on your ability to work, it should come as no surprise that depression and anxiety are frequent causes of mental illness disability claims.

 More about mental illness TPD claims >